-In the Hazard Risk Table that begins below, check off the disaster events that have occurred or could occur in your community, based on what you know about your community's history and your Parish location.
+In the table that begins on the next page, check off the disaster events that have occurred or could occur in your community, based on what you know about your community's history and your Parish location.

 - If possible, include details on the earlier events and how frequently they have occurred. - Then rate the risk from each potential disaster based on the likelihood of its occurrence and potential